EuPRAXIA 1st Collaboration Week in Hamburg

 Individual work package meetings took place during the second half of the week, and their conclusions were reported on Friday.

-The University of Liverpool had a strong presence in the meeting.
-Prof Carsten Welsch chaired the meeting of the work package for outreach and liaison and Dr Ricardo Torres gave an update on communication activities.
-Dr Alexandra Alexandrova and Joseph Wolfenden lend a hand to the organisers, manning the registration and information desk during the week.
-Joe also presented the Quasar Group’s developments on beam diagnostics for the work package on electron beam design.
+The Quasar group had a strong presence in the meeting.
+Ricardo Torres gave an update on communication activities, and Carsten Welsch chaired the meeting of the work package for outreach and liaison.
+Alex Alexandrova and Joe Wolfenden lend a hand to the organisers, manning the registration and information desk during the week.
+Joe also presented the Quasar’s developments on beam diagnostics for the work package on electron beam design.

 Overall, it was a busy week for the participants, who barely had time to enjoy a hamburger.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 653782.